Welcome to Demography Unplugged.

 My own latest reflections on turnings and generational archetypes in history—and especially on where America and the world stands in our current Fourth Turning.

-The newsletter is a collaborative effort between me and my team, namely my co-authors Christian Ford and Jennifer Shen.
+The newsletter is a collaborative effort between me and my team: analysts Christian Ford, Jennifer Shen, and Matthew Ahern.
 If there are two goals that we all share in putting out this newsletter, it’s that we want to remain analytical, interdisciplinary, and future-oriented.
 Because we’re eager to know where we’re going next, we’re insatiably curious about the current state of the world and how we got here.
 Our primary goal is to analyze and predict, not to praise, blame, or take sides.
 We would love for you to join us.

 How does it work?

-NewsWires: our quick takes on demographic and social trends, current events, and social science research.
-The Monday NewsWire is a longer, more essay-style read compared to the rest of the week.
-Recent topics include Americans’ fertility aspirations since the 1950s and the skyrocketing cost of prescription drugs.
+NewsWires: our takes on demographic and social trends, current events, and social science research.
+Monday NewsWires are longer, more essay-like reads; Saturdays are bite-sized; and midweek roundup posts cover several interesting news items and data for your week.
+Recent Monday topics include Americans’ fertility aspirations since the 1950s and the skyrocketing cost of prescription drugs.

 Signal & Noise: my column.
 Here I may choose to write about anything.
 Yet readers of my books on historical cycles and generational personalities will often find me, in this column, offering my latest thoughts about how to apply the Strauss-and-Howe paradigm to current events.